 top of page

-I'm neither a psychologist, nor a teacher, neither a writer, nor a journalist – I'm simply the mother of my children (though while I was getting ready to share my writing in the public domain I went back to school and am now a doctoral student learning about cognitive diversity in education), and I want to tell our story.
-As one of the dyslexia specialists told me when I complained that the experience gained with my son does not seem to be helping us at all with our daughter, it's time to write a book – it's my destiny, it seems.
+I am neither a psychologist, nor a teacher, neither a writer, nor a journalist — I am simply the mother of my children (though while I was getting ready to share my writing in the public domain I went back to school to become a doctoral student in cognitive diversity in education), and I want to tell our story.
+As one of the dyslexia specialists told me when I complained that the experience gained with my son does not seem to be helping us at all with our daughter, it’s time to write a book – it’s my destiny, it seems.

 Cybersecurity